Hanabi-Live/hanabi-live/docs/SECURITY.md

 # Security at Hanabi Live

-Many tech comapanies have security blogs that explain how they use your data, how they protect your data, and provide a little transparency.
+Many tech companies have security blogs that explain how they use your data, how they protect your data, and provide a little transparency.
 This blog is a short attempt to provide something similar.

 <br />